microbial-pangenomes-lab/microGWAS/docs/source/inputs.rst

 -----------------------------------------

 By default, the microGWAS pipeline takes the assemblies and annotations with the ``.fasta`` and ``.gff`` extensions.
-Make sure you have the right format before running the analysis.
+Make sure that each sample assembly and annotation file follow this naming convention before running the analysis.